middle aged couple

 How Marc works

+The first session is an assessment.
+Marc isn’t there to referee a better version of the same argument—he’s listening for the structure underneath it, the specific dynamic keeping this couple stuck.
 By the end of that first hour, he’ll usually share a working hypothesis about what’s driving the conflict.
-Most couples describe it as the clearest thing anyone has ever said to them about their relationship.
-From there, the work is focused and time-limited.
+Most couples say it’s the clearest thing anyone has ever told them about their relationship.

 That shift is what changes things.